USS Missouri (BB-63): Korean War (1950–1953)

-In 1950, the Korean War started, prompting the United States to intervene on behalf of the United Nations.
+In 1950, the Korean War started, prompting the United States to intervene on behalf of the United Nations (UN).
 President Truman ordered US forces stationed in Japan into South Korea.
 Truman also sent US-based troops, tanks, fighter and bomber aircraft, and a strong naval force to Korea to support the Republic of Korea.
 As part of the naval mobilization Missouri was transferred to the Pacific Fleet and dispatched from Norfolk on 19 August to support UN forces on the Korean peninsula.
 Due to the urgency of her mission Duke took the battleship directly through a hurricane off the coast of North Carolina on 20 August that blew her helicopters off the stern and damaged her enough that she required nearly a week's worth of repairs once she reached Pearl Harbor.

 Missouri arrived just west of Kyūshū on 14 September, where she became the flagship of Rear Admiral Allan Edward Smith.
 The first American battleship to reach Korean waters, she bombarded Samchok on 15 September in an attempt to divert troops and attention from the Incheon landings.
 After a brief visit to Sasebo, Japan, to resupply, the ship arrived at Incheon on 19 September, and began bombarding North Korean troops as they retreated north.
 On 10 October she became flagship of Rear Admiral John M. Higgins, commander of Cruiser Division 5.
 She arrived at Sasebo on 14 October, where she became flagship of Vice Admiral A. D. Struble, Commander, Seventh Fleet.
 After screening the carrier Valley Forge along the east coast of Korea, she conducted bombardment missions from 12 to 26 October in the Chongjin and Tanchon areas on the west coast, and at Wonsan where she again screened carriers eastward of Wonsan.
 During this time, comedian Bob Hope visited the battleship and gave three performances for the crew.